-- 9.1 The Chairman reported that these were the proposed multi-professional, over-arching standards. - 9.2 The Chairman reported that the workshop for the Standards of Proficiency (SoP) project held on 6 February 2003 had accepted the Steering Group's strategy of a multi-professional SoP supported by profession-specific working documents, which would be dynamic.
-The professional standards would be available together with the multi-professional framework by 1 April 2003, and they must be able to interact.

-- 9.3 There would be a three week process of consultation starting on 17 February 2003 and development of the profession-specific standards.
+- 9.1 The Chairman reported that these were the proprosed multi-professional, overarching, standards - 9.2 The Chairman reported that the workshop for the Standards of Proficiency (SoP) project had accepted the Steering Group's strategy of a multi-professional SoP supported by (uni-)professional working documents, which would be dynamic.
+The professional standards would be available together with the multi-professional framework by 1 April 2003, and they must be able to interact. - 9.3 There would be a three week process starting very shortly of consultation and development of the profession-specific standards.
 This would then need to come back to the Committee.
-It was agreed that work elsewhere dependent on the SoPs should proceed on a working basis using the documents prepared for consultation.
+It was agreed that work elsewhere dependent on the SoPs should proceed on a working basis using the documents prepared for

+- consultation.
 These documents were expected on 17 February 2003.
-The full set of documents would need to be approved on 26 March 2003 with the final fully edited and integrated text being ready for formal publication after 15 April 2003 (whilst being available earlier in rougher form for statutory use). - 9.4 Members asked for more explicit cross reference in the multi-professional SoP to the profession-specific standards.
+The full set of documents would need to be approved on 26 March 2003 with the final fully edited and integrated text being ready for formal publication after 15 April 2003 (whilst being available earlier in rougher form for statutory use). - 9.4 Prof. Harper asked for more explicit cross reference in the multi-professional SoP to the profession-specific standards.
 The Chairman clarified that the documents would flow into one another.
-The Solicitor clarified that the standards had to be both multi-professional and profession-specific and interactive to meet the requirements of the Order. - 9.5 Members asked for clarification as to the level at which the SoPs would operate.
-The Committee should consider including issues such as clinical governance and key skills.
-Miss Thornton offered to convene a group of members to achieve this for the multi-professional standard.
+The Solicitor clarified that the standards had to be both multi-professional and profession-specific to meet the requirements of the Order. - 9.5 Miss Thornton asked for clarification as to the level at which the SoPs would operate.
+The Committee should include issues such as clinical governance and key skills and she offered to convene a group of members to achieve this.
 The Committee asked her to do this.
 The exercise would be by e-mail.
-Papers should be circulated on Monday 17 February 2003 with comments to come back to her by 21 February. - 9.6 The Solicitor confirmed that the professional-specific standards were fully part of the SoPs as legally defined.
-(See also the legal advice in 10.2 10.4 below). - 9.7 It was accepted that there were a number of communication issues still to be resolved in the exercise, and the project needed to be aware of this.
-It was agreed in this context that the working groups be thanked for their helpful comments on the multi-professional SoP. - 9.8 Committee accepted here a report from the Department of Health that the contract to extend Subject Benchmarks was about to be let, and this should help and support the Committee's work on its various standards. - 9.9 The Committee asked QAA convene an additional editorial process (by e-mail) as soon as the consultations in 9.3 above had been completed to avoid any risk of the Standards as available on 1 April being radically altered shortly thereafter.
-The formal conclusion of the project would remain with the scheduled final event on 15 April 2003. - 9.10 Although SoPs could be changed if needed, the Council should seek to avoid any major changes for the two year grandparenting period. - 9.11 The Solicitor clarified that the SoPs must only address issues of individual practice and could not move into issues around the needs of practice in specific employment sectors.
+Papers would be circulated on Monday 17 February 2003 with comments to come back in to her by 22 February.
+The revised multi-professional SoP would then be recirculated to the Committee. - 9.6 The Solicitor confirmed that the professional-specific standards were fully properly part of the SoPs as legally defined.
+(See also the legal advice in 10.2 10.4 below). - 9.7 It was accepted that there were a number of communications issues still to be resolved in the exercise, and the project needed to be aware of this.
+It was agreed in this context that the working groups be thanked for their helpful recommendations on the multi-professional SoP. - 9.8 The Department of Health reported in this context that the contract to extend Subject Benchmarks had now been let, and this should help and support the Committee's work on its various standards. - 9.9 The Committee asked QAA to reschedule the final editorial meeting on 15 April 2003 to a date before 1 April 2003 to avoid any risk of the Standards as available on 1 April being radically altered shortly thereafter. - 9.10 The Chief Executive clarified that there was no statutory need for brochures, leaflets, etc to be approved and published by 31 March 2003. - 9.11 Although SoPs could be changed if needed, the Council should seek to avoid any major changes for the two year grandparenting period. - 9.12 The Solicitor clarified that the SoPs must only address issues of individual practice and could not move into issues around the needs of practice in specific employment sectors.
 He also reported that he had replied to the queries raised by the project (in the tabled paper).
-This information would be circulated to the Committee.
+This would be circulated to the Committee.

-9.12 It was
+9.13 It was